nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Field | Additional information that can be provided to a command for correct command execution. | May or may not have an associated prefix
-Parameter | Part of the command which provides additional information provided by the user. | Actual values for the fields Prefix | An abbreviation of a field. | Always ends with a backslash ('/')
+Parameter | Part of the command which provides additional information provided by the user. | Actual values for the fields Prefix | An abbreviation of a field. | Always ends with a backslash ('/') Lexicographically |  Refers to the generalization of the alphabetical order of the dictionaries to sequences of ordered symbols or, more generally, of elements of a totally ordered set.
+More information can be found [here](https://en.wikipedia.org/wiki/Lexicographic_order). |

 ## Appendix
 ### Appendix A: Version Controlled Commands